Need to talk? Call 1800 882 436.

 • Bleeding usually stops within 2 weeks after a miscarriage.

-What should I do if I've miscarried at home?
+What should I do after I’ve miscarried?

-You may decide to collect any tissue you pass in a container to take to your appointment.
-Your doctor may recommend sending the tissue to a laboratory for testing, to try to find a cause, especially if you have had multiple miscarriages.
-It's important to remember that most miscarriages happen without an identifiable cause.
+If you miscarry at home, you may decide to collect any tissue you pass in a container.
+You may choose to send the tissue to a laboratory for testing to try to find a cause, especially if you have had 2 or more miscarriages.
+Talk to your doctor or midwife to decide if this is right for you.

 Legal obligations following your miscarriage may vary according to your state or territory.
 Your health team will inform you of any requirements.